 4. Black Canyon

 One of the best things to do in Las Vegas is spending time outdoors.
-And while Red Rock Canyon and Valley of Fire have become very popular in recent years, Las Vegas still has plenty of hidden secrets when it comes to cool outdoor destinations.
+Las Vegas still has plenty of hidden secrets when it comes to cool outdoor destinations.

 Part of the Lake Mead Recreation Area, the Black Canyon, is one of the most spectacular places to visit near Las Vegas thanks to a quiet atmosphere and gorgeous landscapes.

-If you love all things outdoors, kayaking in Black Canyon is one of the best things to do in Las Vegas besides gambling.
+If you love all things outdoors, kayaking in Black Canyon is one of the best things to do in Vegas besides gamble.

 The area boasts steep rugged cliffs, natural hot springs, and remnants of indigenous settlements.
 Many tourists who come to Las Vegas miss out on this gem, so make sure to visit it!